pip-services/pip-services-docs/content/en/python/messaging/queues/messaging_capabilities.md

 #### can_message_count
-Informs if the queue is able to read number of messages.
+Informs if the queue is able to read the number of messages.

 > can_message_count(): bool